Darasing Khurana

+Khurana served as the keynote speaker at the Global Mental Health Summit 2024 at the Oxford University.
+He was invited at Cambridge University to speak on the topic ' Role of Creative sector in Global Peace Building' in October 2024.
+Khurana is also serves as UNICEF Goodwill Ambassador.

 Early life and background

 Darasing Khurana was born on January 12, 1992, in the town of Parbhani, Maharashtra.
 His family is Punjabi.
 He attended Queen's School, Parbhani and Symbiosis College of Commerce and Economics, Pune and H.R.
-College of Commerce and Economics, Mumbai, before receiving a master’s degree in Business Management from the Narsee Monjee Institute of Management Studies (NMIMS).
+College of Commerce and Economics, Mumbai, before receiving a master's degree in Business Management from the Narsee Monjee Institute of Management Studies (NMIMS).

 Career

 He started performing theatre at a tender age of 4.
 At the age of 14, he participated in Mr. Parbhani competition, a local pageant in his hometown, and won the competition.
 He later came to Mumbai, and graduated from H.R.
 College of Commerce and Economics there.

 While he was studying, he became a part time model and walked the runway at numerous Indian and International fashion shows, including the Lakme Fashion Week, Bangalore Style Week, India International Style Week, India Luxury Style Week, as well as other fashion events.